Richienb/synergy-serial/README.md

 Type: `number`\
 Default: `1`

 The version of the key.
-Version 1 works on Synergy v1 and version 2 works on Synergy v1 (recent versions), v2 and v3.
+Version 1 works on Synergy v1 and version 2 works on Synergy v1 (recent versions), v2 and version 3 works on Synergy v3 RC